|written by Randy Carr|

 at Apple Computer known as the 'Lisa'.

 The Lisa computer had a real bitmapped screen that was fairly large (i.e. lots of pixels!) and a real pointing device that resembled what Xerox had done in the late '70's, known as the 'mouse'.
 I was working at Apple Computer in those days, so I was privy to details about this computer.
 The first time I saw a Lisa, I knew it was time for NetTrek.
 I had seen a similar game on the Xerox Alto II computers several years earlier known as Trek.
 Of course, I wasn't thinking of calling it NetTrek, rather something like of a MacTrek or MTrek.
-Oh, but those names were SO geeky!
+Oh how those names were SO geeky!

 The name NetTrek came later...

 I tried to get the first version of NetTrek done for the Lisa computer, but there was this even newer computer in the 'pipe' that was much more affordable and even faster.
 This was the Macintosh.
 It didn't really start out as affordable, but it was cool.
 The major problem was that you still needed a Lisa to program anything for the Mac.
 So, after putting off a major roof replacement on my house and I got my own Lisa for doing that NetTrek thing for the Mac.
-In those days, a Lisa could cost as much as $10,000 an that was in 1984 dollars.
+In those days, a Lisa could cost as much as $10,000 and that was in 1984 dollars.

 The first version of NetTrek for the Macintosh was written about 95% in assembly language as I was originally an assembly programmer for the Apple II, so assembly language was fine with me.
 Bit by bit more of the programming was added in Pascal (there wasn't any C compilers until later; besides the ROM routines in the Mac were written with the Pascal compiler in mind).